hsidky/SAPHRON/README.md

 ##### To get SAPHRON to compile it is crucial that you perform the following step

-By default, Armadillo assumes you want to link against it's shared library.
+By default, Armadillo assumes you want to link against its shared library.
 SAPHRON does not do this, but instead links directly to BLAS and LAPACK or MKL as mentioned above.
 To fix this, use your editor of choice (here we use vim) to modify the Armadillo config header

 ```bash
 $ vim /usr/include/armadillo_bits/config.hpp